-The short hike of .9 miles into Twin Falls – a pair of falls separated by an island in mid-stream – is well worth it.
-You can do this hike on your own or with the guide.
-The guided hike will take about 2½ hours.
-Or you can take the 2.2 mile hike through sparse forests to the foot of Upper Two Medicine Lake.
-Upper Two Medicine Lake is surrounded by sheer peaks – Pumpelly Rilla, Mount Helen, Lone Walker Mountain, and Mount Rockwell.
-It’s a good lake for fishing and there is a back country campground at the foot of the lake if you want to make it an overnight trip.
+The short hike of .9 miles into Twin Falls – a pair of falls separated by an island in mid-stream – is well worth the experience.
+The guided hike will take roughly 2½ hours or you can take the 2.2 mile hike through sparse forests to the foot of Upper Two Medicine Lake.
+Upper Two Medicine Lake is surrounded by sheer peaks; Pumpelly Rilla, Mount Helen, Lone Walker Mountain, and Mount Rockwell.
+It’s a good lake for fishing and there is a back-country campground at the foot of the lake if you want to make it an overnight trip.
 Once you return from your hike(s), you climb back onto the Sinapah to complete your tour along the southeast side of Two Medicine Lake.

 The boat tour on the lakes at Many Glacier start at the Many Glacier Hotel on the northeast end of Swiftcurrent Lake, roughly a 3 hour drive from Smoky Bear Ranch.
 There you will climb aboard the Chief Two Guns for your tour along the northwest side of Swiftcurrent Lake.
 At the head of Swiftcurrent Lake you will disembark for a short ¼ mile hike over the hill to Lake Josephine where you will board the Morning Eagle.
 The Morning Eagle will take you along the northwest side to the head of Lake Josephine.
 There you can stay on the boat and complete the tour along the southeast sides of both Lake Josephine and Swiftcurrent Lake, or you can disembark to do a hike on your own, or with a guide.